Integral input-to-state stability of unbounded bilinear control systems: Input-to-state stability for bilinear systems

+Let $X_{-1}$ be the completion of $X$ with respect to the norm $ \|x\|_{X_{-1}}= \|(\beta -A)^{-1}x\|_X$ for some $\beta $ in the resolvent set $\rho(A)$ of $A$.
 For a reflexive Banach space, $X_{-1}$ can be identified with $(D(A^*))'$, the continuous dual of $D(A^*)$ with respect to the pivot space $X$.
-The operators $B_{1}$ and $B_{2}$ are assumed to map to $X_{-1}$, more precisely, $B_{1}\in L(\tilde{X},X_{-1})$ and $B_{2}\in L(U_2,X_{-1})$, where $L(X,Y)$ refers to the bounded linear operators from $X$ to $Y$.
-Only in the special case that $B_{1}$ or $B_{2}$ are in $L(\tilde{X},X)$ or $L(U_{2},X)$, we say that the respective operator is bounded.
+The operators $B_{1}$ and $B_{2}$ are assumed to map to $X_{-1}$, more precisely, $B_{1}\in L(\widebar{X},X_{-1})$ and $B_{2}\in L(U_2,X_{-1})$, where $L(X,Y)$ refers to the bounded linear operators from $X$ to $Y$.
+Only in the special case that $B_{1}$ or $B_{2}$ are in $L(\widebar{X},X)$ or $L(U_{2},X)$, we say that the respective operator is bounded.
 The $C_{0}$-semigroup $(T(t))_{t\ge 0}$ extends uniquely to a $C_{0}$-semigroup $(T_{-1}(t))_{t\ge 0}$ on $X_{-1}$ whose generator $A_{-1}$ is the unique extension of $A$ to an operator in $L(X,X_{-1})$, see e.g.\ \cite{engelnagel}.
 Note that $X_{-1}$ can be viewed as taking the role of a Sobolev space with negative index.
 With the above considerations we may consider System \ref{eqn1} on the Banach space $X_{-1}$.
 We want to emphasize that our interest is primarily in the situation where $B_1$ and $B_2$ are not bounded --- something that typically happens if the control enters through point boundary actuation.
-Note, however, that the assumptions imply that ``the unboundedness of $B_1$ and $B_2$ is not worse than the one of $A$'' --- which particularly means that if $A\in L(X,X)$ then $B_1\in L(\tilde{X},X)$ and $B_2\in L(U_{2},X)$. \\ For zero-inputs $u_1$ and $u_2$, the solution theory for System \ref{eqn1} is fully characterized by the property that $A$ generates a $C_{0}$-semigroup as this reduces to solving a linear, homogeneous equation.
+Note, however, that the assumptions imply that ``the unboundedness of $B_1$ and $B_2$ is not worse than the one of $A$'' --- which particularly means that if $A\in L(X,X)$ then $B_1\in L(\widebar{X},X)$ and $B_2\in L(U_{2},X)$. \\ For zero-inputs $u_1$ and $u_2$, the solution theory for System \ref{eqn1} is fully characterized by the property that $A$ generates a $C_{0}$-semigroup as this reduces to solving a linear, homogeneous equation.
 For non-trivial inputs, the solution concept is a bit more delicate.

-More precisely, for given $t_{0},t_{1}\in [0,\infty)$, $t_{0}<t_{1}$, $x_{0}\in X$, $u_1\in L_{loc}^{1}(0,\infty;\tilde{X})$ and $u_{2}\in L_{loc}^{1}(0,\infty;U_{2})$, a continuous function $x:[t_{0},t_{1}] \rightarrow X$ is called a {\em mild solution of} \ref{eqn1} {\em on $[t_{0},t_{1}]$} if for all $t\in [t_{0},t_{1}]$,
+More precisely, for given $t_{0},t_{1}\in [0,\infty)$, $t_{0}<t_{1}$, $x_{0}\in X$, $u_1\in L_{loc}^{1}(0,\infty;U_1)$ and $u_{2}\in L_{loc}^{1}(0,\infty;U_{2})$, a continuous function $x:[t_{0},t_{1}] \rightarrow X$ is called a {\em mild solution of} \ref{eqn1} {\em on $[t_{0},t_{1}]$} if for all $t\in [t_{0},t_{1}]$,

 We say that $x:[0,\infty)\to X$ is a {\em global mild solution} or a {\em mild solution on $[0,\infty)$} of \ref{eqn1} if $x|_{[0,t_{1}]}$ is a mild solution on $[0,t_{1}]$ for every $t_{1}>0$.
 We stress that existence of a mild solution is non-trivial, even when $u_{1}=0$.
 In this case, it is easy to see that $x\in C([0,\infty); X_{-1})$, but not necessarily $x(t)\in X$, $t>0$, without further assumptions on $B_{2}$.
 The existence of a mild solutions to the linear System $\Sigma(A,[0,B_2])$ is closely related to the notion {\em admissibility} of the operator $B_2$ for the semigroup $(T(t))_{t\ge 0}$ and various sufficient and necessary conditions are available, see e.g.\ Proposition \ref{proplin} and \cite{JNPS16}.